nextoa/cabric/README.rst

     Cabric was stoped development at 2017-12-31.

-    We focus on docker but fabric can only works on python2.x. we don't plan support python2 anymore.
+    We focus on docker but fabric can only works on python2.x.
+    We don't plan support python2 anymore.

-    We are planing a new project `tara <https://github.com/wangwenpei/tara/>`_ to play with Docker,K8s and make your development more easier.
+    We are planing a new project `tara(haven't ready to public) <https://github.com/wangwenpei/tara/>`_ to play with Docker,K8s and make your development more easier.